szgula/continuous_control_DDPG/Report.md

 ## Plot of Rewards (mean over all 20 agents)
 ![](scores_report.png)

+The average score over 100 episodes was achieved after 155 episodes.

 ## Area for implement
 * Try different network architecture to reduce network complexity
 * Play with hyper-parameter to reduce learning time